osrd-project/liblrs/README.md

 ### Demonstrator

-A simple HTML demonstrator allows to test the data and the functions:
+A simple HTML demonstrator allows to test the data and the functions.
+It is available online at https://osrd-project.github.io/liblrs/.

+To run locally:

 ```bash
 cd wasm